myinsurancegirl.help

 call 1‑800‑MEDICARE (1-800-633-4227).
 TTY users can call 1‑877‑486‑2048.

-on your income.
-If your income is above a certain limit, you’ll pay an
+your income.
+If your income is above a certain limit, you’ll pay an income-related

-The national base beneficiary premium is used to estimate the Part D late
+Medicare uses the national base premium to estimate the Part D late enrollment

-enrollment penalty and the income-related monthly adjustment amounts listed
+penalty and the income-related monthly adjustment amounts listed in the table

-in the table above.
-It can change each year.
-If you pay a late enrollment penalty,
+above.
+The national base amount can change each year.
+If you pay a late enrollment